GregoireHENRY/rust-spice/README.md

 ### Rust interface

-These crates are bare wrapper and does not provide a Rust user-friendly interface, which constrains the user to use unsafe and FFI types conversion which is simply a pain to use.
+These crates are bare wrappers and do not provide a Rust user-friendly interface, which constrains the user to use unsafe and FFI types conversion which is simply a pain to use.

 I wanted to use spice from Rust without feeling it being a C wrapper, for quicker and simplier development and usage in my crates.

-I could have started by forking one these two crate or using them in dependency, but both of them did not feel sane to use.
+I could have started by forking one these two crates or using them in dependency, but both of them did not feel sane to use.
 I decided to also provide my own wrapper, which can be used during the process of the creation of the Rust layer.